jsh9091/language-clock/README.md

 Note: The watch-face should be selected and running on the phone while changing the selected language and color within the phone app.
 If the watch-face is not currently running on the Fitbit watch, then the setting changes might not take on the watch.

-Note: This watch-face is not yet published to the Fitbit app store.

 [Fitbit App Gallery listing](https://gallery.fitbit.com/details/7cbb3907-9a5c-413d-b066-77202726486c?key=0f7c31d1-c7cc-4bb4-8b95-341c4b53f7b8)

 ![screenshot of watch-face](Screenshot.png)